 Following on from the previous point, be specific in your weaknesses and strengths!
 For example, do not just say you are doing better in Verbal Reasoning than in Quantitative Reasoning.
 Instead, be as specific as you can, and say, for example, “My conceptual understanding of algebraic expressions is good, but I am struggling with questions pertaining to geometrical shapes” OR “I am good at answering Text Completion questions but am struggling to find main ideas in Reading Comprehension passages.”

 Such specificity will help you in working on the aspects you need most work on and pinpoint actual, actionable tasks that you need to do in order to improve.

 To conclude, your score will depend a lot on your approach towards its improvement—so make sure you make the best decision for yourself!
 Scholarden offers FREE GRE mentoring from which you can benefit a lot.
-There are also lots of other free resources on the website that you can take help from in improving your score.
+There are also lots of other free resources on the website that you can get help from in improving your score.